rizonkumar/Netflix-GPT/README.md

 # Netflix GPT

-- Create React App
+This project is a Netflix-inspired web application built using React and other technologies.
+It aims to showcase various features while utilizing TMDB APIs for movie data.

-- Configured TailwindCSS
+## Features

-- Header
+- **Login/Sign Up Page**

-- Routing of App
+  - Sign In & Sign Up functionality
-- Login Form
+  - Redirect to the Browse Page after successful login

-- Sign Up Form
+- **Browse Page (Accessible when the user is logged in)**

-- Form Validation
+  - Fixed header
-- useRef Hook
+  - Main movie section
-- Add the show/hide password (Pending)
+    - Background trailer video
-- Firebase Setup
+    - Title & Description of the selected movie
-- Deploying the app to production
+    - Movie Suggestions section
-- Create SignUp User Account
+      - List of recommended movies

-- Implement Sign In User API
+- **NetflixGPT Component**
-- Created Redux Store with userSlice
+  - Search Bar for finding movies
-- Implemented Sign Out
+  - Movie Suggestions based on user preferences

-- Update Profile
+## Development Progress

-- BugFix:
+- Created a React application using Create React App
-  - Sign Up user displayName & profile picture update
+- Configured TailwindCSS for styling
-  - if the user is not logged in Redirect / browse to Login page & Vice-versa
+- Implemented header and routing within the app
-  - Unsubscribed to the onAuthStateChange callback
+- Developed Login and Sign Up forms with form validation
-- Register TMDB API & create an app & get access token
+- Utilized the useRef Hook for managing form inputs
-- Get Data from TMDB now playing movies list API.
+- Set up Firebase for user authentication
-- Add Hook in Login.js Reduce the no of line (pending)
+- Deployed the app to production environment
-- Fix the headeer in one position (pending)
+- Enabled user account creation and management
-- Custom hook for now playing movies
+- Integrated Redux store with userSlice for state management
-- Create moveSLice
+- Implemented user sign out functionality
-- Update store with movies data
+- Added profile update feature
-- Fetch data for trailer video
+- Fixed bugs related to user sign up and redirection
-- Update store with trailer video data
+- Created TMDB API account, obtained access token
-- Embedded the YT video and it autoplay and mute
+- Fetched data from TMDB API for currently playing movies
-- Build secondary component
+- Improved code in Login.js using custom hooks

-# Features
+- Fixed header positioning

-- Login/Sign Up Page
+- Developed custom hook for managing now playing movies

-  - SignIn & SignUp Page
+- Created movieSlice for Redux store
-  - redirect to Browse Page
+- Fetched and stored movies data and trailer video details

-- Browse Page (when the user is loggedIN)
+- Embedded autoplaying and muted YouTube trailer videos

-  - Header
+- Designed secondary components: movie list and movie card
-  - Main movie
+- Utilized TMDB Image CDN URL for movie images
-    - Tailer in Background
+- Utilized hooks for managing movie sections

-    - Title & Description
+## To-Do (Pending)

-    - Movie Suggestion
+- Implement show/hide password functionality
-      - MovieLists
+- Reduce line count in Login.js using hooks

-- NetflixGPT
+- Fix header position
-  - Search Bar
+- Improve hook in movie sections

-  - Movie Suggestions
+Feel free to contribute, suggest improvements, or use this project as a reference for your own creations.